Introduction and model history

 Motors, performance and handling

-I've only has the chance to drive a prototype Nissan Leaf at a European Car of the Year event, but it’s great to report that the new Leaf is really tidy and satisfying to drive.
-It feels heavier and a bit less on its toes than the Skoda Elroq and Kia EV3, but it turns into corners nicely and just feels really unflappable and calm.
-Even at higher speeds there wasn't too much wind noise, and the ride comfort was well controlled and took the sting out of any bigger intrusions.
+I've driven Nissan Leaf around a handling track in Bedford, and now out on the public roads in Denmark at a European Car of the Year event, but it’s great to report that the new Leaf is tidy and satisfying to drive.
+It feels heavier and a bit less on its toes than the Skoda Elroq and Kia EV3 (or, indeed, the EV4 that it will also compete with), but it turns into corners nicely and feels unflappable and calm.
+Even at higher speeds there isn't too much wind noise, while ride comfort is well controlled and takes the sting out of any bigger intrusions.
+You do notice some patter and suspension noise over very coarse or eroded road surfaces, but the Leaf is generally a rather serene and enjoyable car to drive.
+Ginny's been out for a drive in it, too, and she agrees that it's really nice to drive.
+Responsive yet comfortable, I think sums it up.

-Performance isn't bad, even if it's a long way from the sort of pace you can get in the Tesla Model 3 and Volvo EX30.
-The Leaf is front-wheel drive only, for now, with either 174- or 215bhp depending on which battery you go for; good for 8.6- or 7.6sec respectively.
-Punchy enough to feel fast when you want it to, but never without losing that sense of laid back sensible-ness that permeates the Leaf.
+Light but predictable steering is a pleasure to use, and you can weight it up in Sport mode for a bit more urgency if you fancy it.
+I prefer it in the default Normal mode, as the Leaf is just one of those cars that encourages relaxed progress.
+Having said that, the performance isn't bad.
+It's a long way from the sort of pace you can get in the Tesla Model 3 and Volvo EX30, and the Leaf is front-wheel drive only (for now, at least) with either 174- or 215bhp depending on which battery you go for.
+That's good for 8.6- or 7.6sec respectively.
+I've only driven the 75kWh Nissan Leaf, which gets the more powerful electric motor and is certainly punchy enough to feel fast when you want it to, but never without losing that sense of laid back sensible-ness.

 Brake regen’ is controlled via paddles on the steering wheel.
 You can toggle through to completely off, or you can step down through the mid-to-heavy settings.
 A button on the dash activates the Leaf’s adaptive, one-pedal ‘e-Pedal’ mode, which is great for around town or in that horrible crawling traffic that M25 commuters will be all too familiar with.